 Combination Therapy Strategies

-Most patients eventually require multiple medications as beta cell function declines over time.
-Combination therapy targets different mechanisms: metformin reduces hepatic glucose production, while DPP-4 inhibitors enhance insulin secretion, creating complementary effects.
+Most patients eventually require multiple medications as beta-cell function declines.
+Combination therapy targets distinct mechanisms: metformin reduces hepatic glucose production, whereas DPP-4 inhibitors enhance insulin secretion, producing complementary effects.

 Triple therapy adds a third mechanism when dual therapy proves insufficient.
 Common combinations include metformin with a sulfonylurea and SGLT2 inhibitor, or metformin with a DPP-4 inhibitor and basal insulin.
 Each addition targets glycemic control from a different angle.

 The choice between adding oral agents versus insulin depends on current HbA1c levels, individual preferences, and cost considerations.
-HbA1c above 9.0% often necessitates insulin therapy for rapid glucose control, while levels between 7.5-9.0% may respond to oral combination therapy.
+HbA1c above 9.0% often necessitates insulin therapy for rapid glucose control, whereas levels between 7.5% and 9.0% may respond to oral combination therapy.

-Sequential addition allows assessment of each medication’s contribution while minimizing side effects.
-Allow 3 months between medication changes to evaluate full glycemic impact through HbA1c testing.
+Sequential addition allows assessment of each medication’s contribution while minimising side effects.
+Allow 3 months between medication changes to evaluate the full glycemic impact through HbA1c testing.

 Blood Glucose Monitoring Strategies

 Self-monitoring frequency depends on treatment regimen and glycemic stability.
-Patients on basal insulin require daily fasting glucose checks, while those on intensive insulin therapy need 4-7 checks daily including before meals and bedtime.
+Patients on basal insulin require daily fasting glucose checks, whereas those on intensive insulin therapy require 4-7 checks daily, including before meals and at bedtime.

-Continuous glucose monitoring (CGM) systems provide glucose readings every 5 minutes through a subcutaneous sensor.
-CGM reveals glucose patterns invisible to fingerstick monitoring, including overnight trends and post-meal excursions.
+Continuous glucose monitoring (CGM) systems provide glucose readings at 5-minute intervals via a subcutaneous sensor.
+CGM reveals glucose patterns that are not detectable with fingerstick monitoring, including overnight trends and postprandial excursions.

-Time in range (TIR) represents the percentage of time glucose remains between 3.9-10.0 mmol/L. Target TIR exceeds 70% for most adults with diabetes.
-CGM data identifies problem times requiring treatment adjustment.
+Time in range (TIR) is the percentage of time during which glucose remains between 3.9 and 10.0 mmol/L. Target TIR exceeds 70% for most adults with diabetes.
+CGM data identify periods requiring treatment adjustment.

-Pattern management involves analyzing glucose trends rather than reacting to individual readings.
-Three consecutive days of similar patterns at the same time indicate need for treatment modification rather than temporary factors.
+Pattern management involves analysing glucose trends rather than reacting to individual readings.
+Three consecutive days of similar patterns at the same time indicate a need for treatment modification rather than temporary factors.

 Managing Treatment Side Effects

 Hypoglycemia remains the most serious acute complication, defined as blood glucose below 3.9 mmol/L. Symptoms include sweating, trembling, confusion, and hunger.
-Treatment requires 15 grams of rapid-acting carbohydrates like glucose tablets or regular soft drinks.
+Treatment requires 15 grams of rapid-acting carbohydrates, such as glucose tablets or regular soft drinks.

 Gastrointestinal effects from metformin or GLP-1 agonists typically improve within 2-4 weeks.
-Taking medications with meals, starting with low doses, and gradual titration minimize these effects.
-Persistent symptoms may require medication change.
+Taking medications with meals, starting with low doses, and gradually titrating can minimise these effects.
+Persistent symptoms may require a change in medication.

 ✅ Quick Tip